abhishek9sharma/hugo-academic/content/home/about.md

 Hey!

 I am a final year Ph.D. candidate at [School of Information Systems, Singapore Management University](https://sis.smu.edu.sg/), currently working with Associate Professor [David Lo](http://www.mysmu.edu/faculty/davidlo/) in the [SOAR group](https://soarsmu.github.io/).
+I have submitted my Ph.D. thesis titled *Social Software Development: Insights and Solutions* for final evaluation.

-I am a native of  a small Himalayan state called [Himachal Pradesh](https://en.wikipedia.org/wiki/Himachal_Pradesh) in India and have been born and brought up there till my graduation in 2008 from  [National Institute of Technology, Hamirpur](http://nith.ac.in/).
+I am a native of  [Himachal Pradesh](https://en.wikipedia.org/wiki/Himachal_Pradesh), a small Himalayan state in India and have been born and brought up there till my graduation in 2008 from  [National Institute of Technology, Hamirpur](http://nith.ac.in/).
 My hobbies include watching and playing football and [running](https://www.strava.com/athletes/18520965) occasionally.

 ##### I am currently open to new oppurtunities in both industry and academia.
-If you are interesetd in knowing more about me and my work please do contact me.
+If you are interested in knowing more about me and my work please do contact me.